-U2F is a new standard for universal two-factor authentication tokens.
-These tokens can use USB, NFC, or Bluetooth to provide two-factor authentication across a variety of services.
-It’s already supported in Chrome, Firefox, Opera, Facebook, Dropbox, and even GitHub accounts as well as Windows and OSX.
+Universal second-factor, or U2F, is a new standard for universal two-factor authentication tokens.
+These tokens use USB, NFC, or Bluetooth to provide two-factor authentication across a variety of services.
+Chrome, Firefox, Opera, Facebook, Dropbox, and even GitHub, as well as Windows and OSX, already support U2F authentication.

-This standard is backed by the FIDO alliance, which includes Google, Microsoft, PayPal, American Express, MasterCard, VISA, Intel, ARM, Samsung, Qualcomm, Bank of America, and many other industry leaders.
+The FIDO Alliance, which includes members like Google, Microsoft, PayPal, American Express, MasterCard, VISA, Intel, ARM, Samsung, Qualcomm, Bank of America, and many other industry leaders, backs this standard.

-To simplify the concept, U2F is just a physical key that you plug into a USB port on your computer.
-The U2F device, like the key to your car our house, then unlocks your digital assets like the OS, Gmail, or Facebook via encryption.
-Without the physical key, no one can access your account – so hackers, and even key loggers, will not be able to steal your passwords because the U2F encrypts the data.
+To clarify, universal second-factor is just a physical key that you plug into a USB port on your computer.
+The U2F device, like the key to your car our house, then unlocks digital assets like an operating system, Gmail applications, or social media sites via key encryption.
+Remember that without the physical key, no one can access your account.
+In other words, using universal second-factor authentication means that hackers and key loggers cannot steal your passwords because the U2F encrypts the data.

-And the best thing about U2F is that nothing personally identifiable is physically stored on the key, which is precisely why you can use the same key for multiple accounts.
+But perhaps the best thing about universal second=factor authentication is that it doesn’t require the storage of personally identifiable information.
+Its minimal storage requirements are precisely why you can use the same key for multiple accounts without compromising security.

-That means if you misplace a U2F key (or it gets stolen) it doesn’t matter where it ends up – no one will be able to pull private information from the key to connect it your accounts, because that information is nowhere to be found.
-There is nothing to tie that key to you.
+If a U2F key becomes misplaced or stolen, it doesn’t matter where it lands or who ends up with it.
+No one can pull private information from the key because the U2F key does not store personal information.
+In other words, there is nothing to tie that key to you.

 U2F keys are relatively inexpensive (less than $20 in most cases).
 Therefore, we can expect universal second-factor security tokens everywhere very soon.